-Quality Faux Wood Shutters vs Other Faux Wood Shutters in Denver05/06/2019Gary Harding There are a lot of faux wood shutters out there, but is there a difference between good faux wood shutters, like our Polywood® shutters, that will last for years and faux wood shutters that start to break in within a few years?
-Just look at the faux wood shutter’s structure and technicalities such as its durability, finish, and energy efficiency capabilities.
+Quality Faux Wood Shutters vs Other Faux Wood Shutters in Denver05/06/2019Gary Harding There are a lot of faux wood shutters out there, but is there a difference between good faux wood shutters, like our Polywood® shutters, that will last for years and faux wood shutters that might need to be removed within a few years?
+Just look at the faux wood shutter’s structure and technicalities such as its durability, finish, and energy efficiency potential.
 Good faux wood doesn’t splinter, crack, chip or warp All new window treatments appear attractive when first hung.
 However, shutters that are composed of lower-quality materials such as second-rate composites, vinyl-wrapped particleboards, or flimsy louvers may sag, crack, splinter, or discolor.
-This is definitely true in high-traffic rooms or in spaces that have variable heat, cold, or moisture.
+Inferior shutters definitely won’t hold up in high-traffic rooms or in spaces that have variable heat, cold, or moisture.
 Well-made faux wood, like Polywood, is made from extruded compounds that is made so it won’t warp, yellow or break.
 The solid louvers allows shutters to defy bowing, splintering, cracking, and chipping, even in humid or varying-temperature rooms.
 If you want to see if a faux wood plantation shutter is high quality or not, just inspect the warranty.
 Businesses that show a lifetime guarantee will back their products because they only use the most durable materials.
 Good faux wood wipes down easily Dusting is the same for all types of faux wood plantation shutters.
 However, deep cleaning comes with different problems.
-Vinyl and other substandard materials will soak up some of the water when wiped down with a damp rag.
+Vinyl and comparable materials will soak up some of the water when wiped down with a damp rag.
 Other faux wood shutters also have coatings that can trap dust and grime so that they are almost impossible to keep clean.
 Manufacturers that produce quality window treatments know that faux wood should be easy to clean.
 For example, Polywood has a finish that is a cinch to wipe down quickly, and then your shutters look like they were just installed.
 High-caliber faux wood is also completely water resistant, so if any muck and grime gets on the shutter, it will wipe off with a damp rag or spray cleaner.
-Good faux wood is energy efficient As you close your quality faux wood shutters, you should notice a definite change in air flow and heat loss.
+Good faux wood is energy efficient As you close your high-quality faux wood shutters, you should notice a definite change in air flow and heat loss.
 The non-hollow louvers and impenetrable materials will help stop UV rays that makes the room toasty and drafts that can make a room chilly.
 The top faux wood shutters, like Polywood shutters, will even go further in ensuring energy efficiency by adding in UV inhibitors and weather stripping.
-Plantation shutters crafted with a low quality material will not offer similar energy efficiency benefits.
+Plantation shutters crafted with a low quality composite doesn’t offer similar energy efficiency benefits.
 Shutters with second-rate composites or hollow louvers will still let the outside air flow in freely.
 After a few years, low quality shutters can start to bow and permanently separate the louvers.
 The way to find out if you bought a shoddy faux wood is by finding its R-rating.
 The higher the number, the better the shutter blocks UV rays.
 Contact your Denver representative and choose the window treatment for you Choosing a quality faux wood shutter can sometimes feel like an elusive mission.
 Luckily, our Sunburst representatives will bring you all our faux wood options, so you can select the right plantation shutter for your windows.
 To schedule a complimentary in-home consultation, call 720-538-0182 today.